flegfleg/craft-collect-todos/README.md

 ![](.github/screenshot.png)

 A simple script for the [Craft](https://www.craft.do/) notes app that collects open todos from all documents.
+Works only with [External storage](https://www.craft.do/getting-started/b/A9629D59-881C-4785-822F-15BC6FAEEAEF/💻_Using_Local_Storage) (iCloud drive) libraries.

 ## Requirements